FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 {% plantuml source: _diagrams/blogs/after-authorization-code-grant/oauth-up-to-token.plantuml, alt: "The Authorization Code grant up to the point where tokens are requested from the token endpoint." %}

 The FusionAuth team has helped hundreds of customers integrate our auth server into their applications.
-There are [many different ways you can choose to perform an integration](/learn/expert-advice/authentication/login-authentication-workflows), but the team has learned that certain options are best.
+There are [many different ways you can choose to perform an integration](/learn/expert-advice/authentication/login-authentication-workflows), but the team recommends certain options that offer the best tradeoffs between functionality and security.

 ## Why Use The OAuth Authorization Code Grant

 But first, why use the Authorization Code grant at all?
 There are, after all, simpler ways to offload authentication.
-If you want to use FusionAuth, you can use the [Login API](/docs/v1/tech/apis/login).
+For example, with FusionAuth, you can use the [Login API](/docs/v1/tech/apis/login) and pass the username and password directly from your application to FusionAuth, getting a token in return.
+Why bother with the OAuth dance of redirects.

 When you use the Authorization Code grant, you stand on the shoulders of giants.
 Many many people have spent lots of time refining this grant, poking and fixing holes in its security, documenting it, and building libraries on top of it.

-The FusionAuth team firmly believes that using standards based OAuth and OIDC grants to integrate a third party auth server into your application architecture allows you to leverage these benefits and maintain flexibility to migrate if need be.
+The FusionAuth team firmly believes that using standards based OAuth and OIDC grants to integrate a third party auth server into your application architecture allows you to leverage these benefits and maintain flexibility to migrate.

+You also get the following benefits:

+* Customer personally identifiable information is kept in one safe and secure location.
+* You have one view of your customer across all your apps.
+* Advanced authentication functionality such as MFA, enterprise single sign-on and login rate limiting can be implemented in one place for all applications.
+* You can upgrade such authentication functionality without modifying downstream applications.
+* You can offer single sign-on across all your custom, commercial and open source applications.
+* Common login related workflows such as changing profile data or passwords can be centralized and managed by the auth server.

-So, if you are convinced that the Authorization Code grant makes sense, you need to store the tokens that result from the Authorization Code grant.
+Once you've decided to use the Authorization Code grant, you need to store the tokens that result from it.
 There are two main options.
-Which is the right way depends on your needs.

 ## Store Tokens On The Client